 Compound team and mixed team matches are decided using cumulative scoring.
 Teams shoot 24 arrows in four ends of six arrows; the team with the highest 24-arrow total wins the match.
 Mixed teams shoot 16 arrows in four ends of four arrows; the mixed team with the highest 16-arrow total wins the match.

 If a recurve team or mixed team match is tied on four set points or a compound match is tied on cumulative score then the match is decided in a shoot-off.
 Each athlete in the team or mixed team shoots one arrow.
-The team with the arrow that lands closest to the centre wins the match.
+The team with the highest score wins the match.

 If no winner can be decided with each team’s arrow that is closest to the centre, then the second closest arrows are decided, then the third.
 If no winner can be decided, the process is repeated until a winner is found.